 The process of adding exercise to your busy life can be difficult, but it can be done.
 Even lifelong exercisers had to start somewhere.
 The first step is realizing that you need to start, and then deciding you are ready to start.

 After you commit to adding exercise into your life, you need to decide whether you need to join a gym.
-In a study of 235 men and women aged 35-65, researchers compared two types of two-year interventions to persuade people to become more active.
-During the first six months, one group was asked to work out at a gym at least three times a week for 20 or 30 minutes, working up to a traditional five-day-a-week workout goal.
+In a study of 235 men and women aged 35-65, researchers compared two types of 2-year interventions to persuade people to become more active.
+During the first 6 months, one group was asked to work out at a gym at least 3 times a week for 20 or 30 minutes, working up to a traditional 5 day per week workout goal.
 The nontraditional group attended weekly discussion sessions and learned how to overcome obstacles to exercise.
 This group could work out at a gym or on their own.
 Preliminary results from the study suggest that both groups improved their fitness, although the gym-based group had better results.
 Members of both groups had equal improvements in blood pressure and total cholesterol reduction, proving the nontraditional approach shows promise.

 Finding the motivation to exercise is different for every person.
 While one person may enjoy exercising with a spinning class, another may like being one with nature during a trail run in the woods.